DATAGerry/DataGerry/docs/source/usage/cmdb_concepts.rst

    * - Section
      - A container used to group fields
    * - Multi Data Section
      - Allows saving multiple values for the defined fields.
-See more: TODO: MDS Anchor
+See more: :ref:`Multi Data Sections <mds-anchor>`
    * - Reference Section
      - Binds a section with all fields of a referencing object completely as a display.
 The search for the field values is run through like a normal field.
 The references are expanded accordingly, so